 Most college students need to take out loans to pay for their education, resulting in massive debts after graduation.
-But, this isn't the only expense that contributes to financial problems after graduation.
-The biggest issue in racking up unnecessary debt is due to reckless spending during the college years.
+But this isn't the only expense that contributes to financial problems after graduation.
+One issue in racking up unnecessary debt is reckless spending during college years.

 Managing money while attending college is necessary to keep post-graduation debt down.
-Follow these realistic budgeting tips for students and use personal finance software to set up and stick to a college budget.
+Follow these realistic budgeting tips for students, and use a personal finance software to set up and stick to a college budget.

 Why You Need a Budget in College

 A budget gives you conscious control over spending, which leads to learning financial management skills required for success in the real world after graduation.
 Students often feel peer pressure to spend without thought, and having a budget to refer to helps with determining whether there is enough money to pay for restaurant meals, drinks out with friends, nonessential clothing, and other expenses.

 As a serious student, you take on a lot of responsibilities while getting a higher education, and keeping a budget might sound like it's a hassle.
 But the few minutes spent on budgeting will free you up financially later on.
 The debt you acquire in college is more restrictive than a budget because that debt is going to cut into the income you need to get started with life after college.

 To start your college budget, determine what your costs will be using these sources of information:

 - Freshmen should talk to an experienced college student about what expenses to expect.